kennex666/kennex666/README.md

 ## Hello there 👋

 My name is Bảo (a.k.a.
 Duong Kennex).

-I'm a software engineer, from Vietnam 🇻🇳.
+I'm a Software Engineer, from Vietnam 🇻🇳.
 I love sharing my knowledge and making meaningful contributions.
-My main focus is Android development (Kotlin and Java Languages), and I am constantly learning new things.
+My main focus is Android development, and I am constantly learning new things.

 In my opinion, loyalty, honesty, discipline, and being grateful are essential values.

 ## Some more information